 Foundry is another kettle of fish.

 In Foundry, you similarly create a game by giving it a name and selecting what game system you’re using.
-However, once you log in how easily you can work with what’s there by default will depend heavily on how the author of the game system has set things up.
+However, once you log in how easily you can work with what’s there by default will depend heavily on how the author of the game system has set things up and it can vary greatly.

 Even once you understand what you need to do, Foundry can still be a more lengthy process.
 I can’t speak for everyone, but in Roll20, I frequently half-ass my character sheets in games.
 What do I really need for a weapon?
 I need the damage.
 So I type “.32” in the name and “1d8” under damage and I’m done.
 Actual name of the gun?
 Mentioning it’s an automatic?
 Range?
 Magazine size?
-Yeah, maybe I fill those in later.
-Maybe I don’t.
-It lets you get going quick.
+Yeah, I fill those in later as we’re playing.
+With some things like range, maybe I don’t until I get to somewhere where I’m not at point blank range.
+But just doing things quickly lets you get playing.

-However, if you’re using a module in Foundry that requires you to first create an item in the items section, then drag it to your character sheet, it doesn’t feel as appropriate to do not fill out all the items.
-You want to get it right because other people might be using it too.
+However, if you’re using a module in Foundry that requires you to first create an item in the items section, then drag it to your character sheet, you really need to fill the entire thing out ahead of time.
+The “item” becomes a shared resource, so you want to get it right because other people will be using it as well.
 And that takes longer.
-The plus side on Foundry is that once it’s created, it’s there for everyone, but on the other side, if you don’t buy a module, you need to make sure that whomever created the item got it correct.
+The plus side on Foundry is that once it’s created, it’s there for everyone and you just drag and drop it, but on the other side, if you don’t buy a module, you need to make sure that whomever created the item got it correct.

 There is one other aspect of roll20’s character sheets that should be noted: vandalism.
 Not only are they largely created by volunteers, but anyone with a pro account can edit a sheet and push it live to everyone.
 That has worked pretty well overall and has let different people significantly enhance sheets, but it does leave the sheets subject to damage from bad actors.
 There was one instance where someone came into the Call of Cthulhu character sheet and decided to do away with all the bonus/penalty dice and levels of success.
 They just decided it wasn’t important and removed them.
-Spoiler: they are important–I suspect this may have been a “generation warrior” who didn’t like the additions of bonus dice in 7th Edition.
+(Spoiler: they are important–I suspect this may have been a “generation warrior” who didn’t like their addition in 7th Edition.)
 And we and dozens of other groups sat down to game and found the character sheets next to useless.
-We then had to convince the person (or someone else) to add the removed features back, which took a couple of weeks.
+We then had to convince the person (or someone else–I can’t recall) to add the removed features back, which took a couple of weeks.

 So we have our character sheet and now we need to roll some dice.
 In both Roll20 and Foundry, the majority of rolls are done by clicking on something in the character sheet which then automatically rolls for you, often including secondary rolls like damage.
+The results appear in the “chat” window.
 However, there are always some times when the GM just wants you to roll a random for something.
 Roll20 provides a dice icon that lets you roll the standard dice.
-Foundry provides, well, nothing.
-You have to go to the chat window and type out a command /roll 1d6 etc.
+By default, Foundry provides, well, nothing.
+You have to go to the chat window and type out a command /roll 1d6 etc. That’s deceptive though as we’ll see.

 So why the hell would you use Foundry?
 There’s no way to roll dice.
 Nobody can see anything.
 It costs money just to start.
 And you can’t find any players.